 Some of our information has moved to NT.GOV.AU

-The data provided below is the result of laboratory analysis of water samples collected the Department of Mines and Energy’s (DME) Environmental Monitoring Unit – EMU.
-Following is a brief description of the EMU and the functions it performs for the DME.
+The data provided below is the result of laboratory analysis of water samples collected by the Department of Primary Industry and Resources (DPIR) Environmental Monitoring Unit (EMU).
+Following is a brief description of the EMU and the functions it performs for the department.

 Environmental Monitoring Unit

 EMU is a specialist unit whose team members have extensive practical experience in water sampling and monitoring techniques.
 EMU role is to provide the department with high quality monitoring date for surface and groundwater across all mine sites in the Northern Territory (NT).
 In addition EMU provides training and advice to operators on correct sampling procedures.
 Data collected by EMU also serves as a QA/QC check against data collected and provided to the department by mine operators.
 EMU are also involved in investigations into cases of potential environmental harm when required.
 EMU has a range of specialised equipment to enable it to operate effectively in the field included a Laboratory Truck (designed by EMU) that allows state of the art processing of water samples in the field.
 The unit spends extensive amounts of time in the field, in 2012 team members spent approximately 620 days in the field; it currently has five team members.

 Analysis of the data collected by EMU allows for:

 - verification of the mining company supplied environmental data

 - if required, intervention and notification in the event of potential environmental impacts relating to mining activities.